Nursing student in civil suit against RCMP says wellness checks need to change

 "I had self-harmed a little bit and drank two glasses of wine and ingested some medication.
 I wasn't really in the best state due to the alcohol and [the medication]," she said.

-RCMP officer Cpl.
+RCMP officer Const.
 Lacy Browning arrived alone at Wang's Kelowna condo to do the wellness check.

 In her notice of claim, Wang alleges Browning used excessive force during the check, at one point punching Wang and leaving her with bruises on her face, while shouting at her "to stop being so dramatic."
 Surveillance video later shows Browning dragging Wang across the hallway, and later, stepping on her head.